Upgradingmaster/website-course-mod2/README.md

 # website-course-mod2
-Solution for the website course module 2 assignment
+My solution for the website course module 2 assignment.
+Does not work on opera gx i think as its a new browser.
+Works for me on all other browsers.